reactjs/rfcs/text/0000-create-shared-state.md

 # Summary

 I would like to take a step forward with idea behind hooks by replacing the Context API with custom hooks.
-I suggest to `useState` hook with shared state across the application.
+I suggest creation of hooks very similar to `useState` but with shared state across the application.

 # Basic example